What To Know About The Diamond Shape

 Dazzling in design, cushion-cut diamonds, also called the “pillow cut”, are a square or rectangular shape with curved corners and soft, vintage facet patterns.
 This cut contains larger facets to create more clarity in a ring.
 An antique style that's increasing in popularity, cushion shaped diamonds are reminiscent of round and oval shapes.
 Cut for less brilliance than the classic round diamond shape, a cushion diamond has a soft, romantic appeal.

 With its classic oval shape, the oval diamond has a powerful sparkle and beautiful lengthening effect.
-This shape brings together the sparkle of a round brilliant with the elongated design of a marquise.
-While the oval diamond shape was developed in the 1960s, it has a classic feel.
+This shape brings together the sparkle of a round brilliant diamond with the elongated design of a marquise.
+While the oval diamond shape was developed in the 1960s, it has a classic and timeless feel.
 The length maximizes surface area, making it a smart choice for those wanting a large diamond for their budget.

 The pear diamond has an exquisite droplet shape with cascading brilliance.
 Also known as the teardrop diamond, the pear shaped diamond can appear modern or vintage, depending on its setting.
 With 58 facets, it has a brilliant cut that exhibits lots of sparkle.
 Its elongated shape lengthens the finger, making it a flattering choice for engagement rings.
 The point is typically worn pointing towards the heart of the person wearing it.EMERALD